The 12 Essential Items You’ll Need for Any Adventure Riding Trip

 Stay Fueled For Your Trip

 Water.
-Water is your life source, so make sure you’re well supplied.
-The amount you’ll need will depend on the duration of your trip and the location of your site (whether a source of water is close by or not).
+Water is your life source; so make sure you’re well supplied.
+The amount you’ll need will depend on the duration of your trip and the location of your site (whether a source of water is close by, or not).
 A good, general rule of thumb is to have at least 2 liters per day.
-If you don’t have a base camp for freshwater storage, add water purification tablets to your camping equipment list.
+If you don’t have a base camp for freshwater storage, add some water purification tablets to your camping equipment list.
 That stream may look clean and fresh, but there’s no way of knowing for sure, so why risk it?

 A Pot.
 If you’re bringing food that has to be prepared, you need something to prepare that food in.
 A small, durable pot will be sufficient.
 Also, it can serve as a way to boil gathered water for sterilization.
 This would be for a base camp, as I have yet to find a pot that rides well strapped to my dirt bike.

 Fire Starter.
 Fire is invaluable.
-It protects, warms, sterilizes, cooks, provides light, and so much more.
+It protects, heats, sterilizes, cooks, provides light, and so much more.
 So you want to all but guarantee your success at creating one.
 While it may be cool to use a bow drill, it’s not ideal.
 Matches, gas lighters, magnesium strikers, or other specialized strikers work best.
 And the more options you can carry, the better off you’ll be.

 Stay Safe On The Trails